wp-plugins/single-latest-posts-lite/readme.txt

 * @wrapper_list_css   : Custom CSS classes for the list wrapper
 * @wrapper_block_css  : Custom CSS classes for the block wrapper
 * @instance           : This parameter is intended to differenciate each instance of the widget/shortcode/function you use, it's required in order for the asynchronous pagination links to work
+* @suppress_filters   : This parameter is specially useful when dealing with WP_Query custom filters, if you are using a plugin like Advanced Category Excluder then you must set this value to YES/TRUE

 == Changelog ==

+= 1.3 =
+* Improvement: Added suppress_filters parameter for third party plugins support.
+This parameter when set to TRUE reset query filters.

 = 1.2.5 =
 * Improvement: Ellipsis are now displayed only when excerpt length exceeds the limit specified through excerpt_length.